badsyntax/richardwillis.info/blog/setup-s3-cloudfront-cdn.md

 The following template creates the following resources:

 - An S3 bucket with CORS configured for a list of allowed origins.
-- a CloudFront OriginAccessIdentity that allows CloudFront to read from S3.
+- A CloudFront OriginAccessIdentity that allows CloudFront to read from S3.
 - A CloudFront caching policy with the correct CORS configuration.
 - A CloudFront distribution that uses the S3 bucket as origin source.